-Although everyone is hopeful of significant improvements after a stay on IRU, alternative arrangements need to be considered in the event that a patient does not make enough improvements to return to their prior living situation.
-Alternative arrangements that may need to be considered are moving in with a friend or relative; having a friend or relative live with the patient; or consider moving to a different home, assisted living facility or nursing home.
+Although everyone is hopeful of significant improvements after a stay in IRU, alternative arrangements need to be considered in the event that a patient does not make enough improvements to return to their prior living situation.
+Alternative arrangements that may need to be considered are moving in with a friend or relative; having a friend or relative live with the patient; or considering moving to a different home, assisted living facility, or nursing home.

 Discharge from the Rehabilitation Program

 Discharge plans are initiated on the day of admission to the Rehabilitation Unit.
 The patient support systems are identified and the discharge disposition as well as an alternative discharge plan will be reviewed at the patient’s first Rehabilitation team conference.

 Patients will be discharged from the rehabilitation program when the following occurs:

 - The patient has achieved his/her stated Rehabilitation goals

 - An intensive, interdisciplinary treatment program is no longer required and further progress toward established rehabilitation goals can be achieved in a less intensive setting